 You may want to know how to tell the hospital how good their care is, to find out what is written in your medical records.
 Whatever your query, we will try to help you in every way we can.
 We welcome any member of the public or healthcare practitioner getting in touch with our team of trained Helpline advisers.

-If you feel that you would like to contribute to our work, in helping people like the ones above, please give whatever you can.
+Often people call us when they don’t know who else to call.
+If you feel that you would like to contribute to our work, then please give whatever you can.
 We know we make a real difference, so help us to continue our work.

 When can I expect a response if I leave a voicemail or send an online submission?

-If you ring our helpline between our working hours we will hope to be able to discuss and help you with your question immediately.
-If all our advisers are busy, then we will do our very best to call you back within 48 hours.
+If you call our Helpline during our opening hours we hope to be able to discuss and help you with your call immediately.
+However, if all our advisers are busy, then we will do our very best to call you back within 2 working days.

-If you complete our online submission form, then we will try to respond to your email within 2 days for urgent emails and within a week for non urgent emails.
-The response depends upon our workload, however we always do our very best to give you a reply.
+If you complete our online submission form, then we will try and respond to your emails within 2 working days for urgent emails and within 5 working days for non-urgent emails.
+The response depends upon our workload, however we will always do our very best to give you a reply.

 Call our national helpline for free confidential advice, information and support.
 Our team of trained advisers are happy to answer your questions, however big or small.
 Our helpline is open on Monday to Friday from 9.30am to 5pm.
 Calls outside these times will be answered as soon as possible if you leave clear a clear message with your telephone number.